Diyi2020/Diyi2020.github.io/_pages/about.md

 Moreover, I start to work on High performance computing and Density Functional Theory very very recently:

 4. DFT for Twisted Bilayer Graphene(Gradually move forward from the beginning of sharp learning curve)

+Besides applied math, I also have some semi/non-professional interests in Karaoke, Tennis, analytical number theory and analysis.

 Programming language: Python, Matlab, Julia, C++, Fortran